berkyalcinkaya/YeastPed/README.md

 # YeastPed: Automated Genealogy Tracking of Budding Yeast from Timelapse Microscopy Images - Without a Fluorescent Budneck Marker

 This program was designed to aid in cell image analysis of budding yeast.
-The program incorporates four important functionalities, which have been optimized for budding yeast, into an automated workflow:
+The program incorporates four important functionalities, which have been optimized for budding yeast, into an automated workflow that can be run via the command line interface:
 1)	Segmentation
 2)	Artefact Removal
 3)	Frame-to-Frame Tracking